Data-Integrity-Group/Wip/README.md

 ...

 - review -07-04 Agenda
-- SOWs only going forward
+- SOWs only going forward - this needs to be re-inforced

 ### -07-06